Jeff Yass

 Jeffrey Steven Yass (born July 1958) is an American billionaire businessman.
-According to Forbes, Yass has a net worth of US$59 billion as of May 2025 up from $27.6 billion in April 2024.
-The richest man in Pennsylvania, he is also the 25th wealthiest person in the world.
-He is a registered Libertarian who gives money to conservative super-PACs including Club for Growth Action and the Protect Freedom Political Action Committee.
+According to Forbes, Yass had a net worth of US$77.8 billion as of September 2026, up from $27.6 billion in April 2024.
+The richest man in Pennsylvania, he is also the 25th richest in the world.
+He is a registered Libertarian who gives money to conservative super PACs including Club for Growth Action and the Protect Freedom Political Action Committee.
 He and his wife Janine Yass are supporters of school choice, a cause to which they have donated tens of millions of dollars.

 He is the co-founder and managing director of the Philadelphia-based trading and technology firm Susquehanna International Group (SIG) and a major investor in TikTok.
-After Yass and U.S President Trump met in March 2024, Trump went from supporting a ban on TikTok to opposing a ban.
-In 2002, Yass joined the executive advisory council of the Cato Institute and now is a member of the executive advisory council.
+After Yass and US President Trump met in March 2024, Trump went from supporting a ban on TikTok to opposing a ban.
+In 2002, Yass joined the executive advisory council of the Cato Institute and is a member of the executive advisory council.
 He donated approximately $100 million during the 2024 US election cycle to Republican groups and campaigns.

-Early life
+Early life and education

 Yass was born in 1958 in Queens, New York City, and grew up there in a middle-class Jewish family.
-He is the son of Gerald and Sybil Yass.
-He has a sister, Carole.

-Sybil Yass died in December 2001.
-Gerald Yass died on January 6, 2024, aged 94, in Boca Raton, Florida.

 Yass attended public schools in Queens, graduating from Bayside High School in 1975.
-He earned a B.S. in mathematics and economics from Binghamton University.
-He pursued graduate studies in economics at New York University, but did not graduate.
+He earned a Bachelor of Arts in Mathematics and economics from Binghamton University.
+He pursued graduate studies in economics at New York University.